Web Service Promotion

 -

-The "Session variable" parameter type can be used if several web services are queried.
-For this, the return values of an already requested web service will be written to a user-defined session variable and then later used as an input in one of the subsequent web services.
-A user-defined session variable can be defined on the "Output" tab.
-The new session variable is declared there using the "Add session variable" context menu.
+The "Session Variable" parameter type can be used when querying multiple web services.
+In this process, the return values from a web service that has already been called are stored in a user-defined session variable and later used as input in one of the subsequent web services.
+A custom session variable can be defined on the "Output" tab.
+Use the "Add Session Variable" context menu option to declare the new session variable there.

-The sharedState variable name can be entered here.
-This name should always begin with a lower-case letter.
-If it is made up of several words, the first letters of the other words are capitalized.
+You can enter the sharedState variable name here.
+The name should always start with a lowercase letter.
+If it consists of several words, the first letters of the subsequent words are capitalized.

 Enter the namespace and local part here.

-An XML qualified name (QName) is constructed of two parts:
+An XML Qualified Name (QName) consists of two parts:

 -